danielharrell/open-eyes-lect-2017-18/Open.md

 might require a word like "open" to explain why you don't find yourself alone, but always facing others at a table.
 To ask about the meaning of "open", then, to ask about the meaning of this.
 The meaning of us.
-And we can wonder, as we look at the cover of the current St. John's viewbook, why the word "open" might be enough to introduce us.
+Just as we can ask, as we look at the cover of the current St. John's viewbook, why the word "open" might be enough to introduce us.

+But while the word thus gives us much to wonder about, there is another sense in which the word gives us just one thing to wonder about.
+And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life, or the sun reverse course one day in the sky, or the diagonal of a square escape any division into equal parts when these are taken from the side.
+The wonder, in each case, is how such a thing is possible.
+Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
+But names like this can serve to discourage understanding as much as display it.

+And the word "open", I think, is just such a name.
+Behind it lies a problem, a paradox, to make us wonder how being open is even possible.  be a sign of what we don't understand, or won't understand, as much of what we do. once the name is given, it can be a sign of what we just as well discourage understanding as display it.

+can give what we encounter in
+each case a
+name---"marionette", "solstice", "incommensurable"---yet behind this
-From here move to more specific sense of wonder in paradox or perplexity, through Aristotle.
+name there remains a paradox, which causes our wonder , at least when the parts are taken from the side.
+Calling whaa line drawn diagonal to the square  , re is much, then, to wonder about in the word "open", there From here move to more specific sense of wonder in paradox or perplexity, through Aristotle.